Triticale “saved” Wiltshire farmer this year

 Triticale delivers high yields and ample straw on Wiltshire farm

-Wiltshire mixed farmer, David Irvine, has been growing Securo winter triticale on Cotswold brash, since 2016.
+Wiltshire mixed farmer, David Irvine, has been growing Somtri spring triticale on Cotswold brash, since 2016.

 The land was failing to deliver decent yields with wheat or barley, due to the hot, dry weather, and triticale not only thrived in these conditions, it provided a good amount of high-quality straw.